AB20CS/Flying-Solitaire-Game/README.md

 ## Gameplay
 - 'A' = move left, 'S' = move down, 'D' = move right, 'W' = move up
+- Press 'P' to restart the game at any time
 - Avoid flying cards on the screen.
 With every collision, health points are deducted.
 - Press 'space' to shoot
 - Player cannot shoot a second time if shot is still on screen